Tim Witherspoon: Witherspoon vs. Larry Holmes: WBC heavyweight title

 On May 20, 1983, Witherspoon would have his first attempt at earning a world title by taking on the recognized top man in the division World Boxing Council champion Larry Holmes at the Dunes Hotel in Las Vegas.
-Witherspoon gave Holmes all he could handle, including rocking him badly in the ninth round, before losing a disputed twelve round split decision.
+Witherspoon gave Holmes all he could handle, including rocking him badly in the ninth round, before losing a twelve round split decision.

 He returned later in the year to outpoint Floyd "Jumbo" Cummings, who had drawn with Joe Frazier in Smokin' Joe's last fight, and win the NABF title with a first-round knockout of James "Quick" Tillis.

 First title reign: WBC heavyweight champion

 In December 1983, Holmes relinquished his WBC title rather than defend against Greg Page, and chose to accept that of the newly formed IBF (International Boxing Federation).

 Witherspoon was matched with Page for the vacant title on March 9, 1984.
 Page, in constant war with promoter Don King, turned up overweight and was outpointed.

 Witherspoon's reign as champion would not be long however, as soon he himself was in constant war with King, and on August 31 of that year he was outpointed by Pinklon Thomas via majority decision.